Introduction to Workplace Laws

 “Under this law, all women, irrespective of her age or employment status, whether in the organized or unorganized sectors, public or private and covers clients, customers, and domestic workers as well, will be protected against sexual harassment.
 Non-compliance with the provisions of the Act shall be punishable with a fine of up to 50,000.”
 (Source: Wikipedia, sexual harassment of women at a workplace)

 Women are more vulnerable to lower pay as compared to men, and employers doubt their working ability as compared to men.
-Hence, it is important for women to protect their rights and ensure that their rights don’t get violated or they don’t get harassed by the employer.
+Hence, it is important for women to protect their rights and ensure that their employer does not violate their rights or harass them.

-Sometimes you may get dismissed by the employer intentionally and without any valid reason.
+Sometimes the employer may dismiss you intentionally and without any valid reason.

 If you think you have been dismissed without any notice then you may file a complaint under the Industrial Disputes Act 1947.
 This law states that a workman who has been employed for over a year can only be dismissed after taking permission from the appropriate government office.
-In addition to this, the law states that proper and valid reasons must be given, before dismissal.
-During the time of taking permission from the government, the firm should wait for the dismissal.
+In addition, the law states that proper and valid reasons are necessary before dismissal.
+When taking permission from the government, the firm should wait for the dismissal.
 Redundancy pay should be given, set at 15 days (average pay for each complete year of continuous service).

 A company can terminate the job contract of a permanent worker only for proven misconduct or for habitual absence.
-Indian laws require a company to get permission for dismissing workers with plant closing, even if it is necessary for economic reasons.
+Indian workplace laws require a company to get permission to dismiss workers with a plant closing, even if it is necessary for economic reasons.
 The government may grant or deny permission for closing, even if the company is losing money on the operation.

 Deprivation of Maternal Leave

-Many times it may be the case that an expected mother may be deprived of the maternity leave just because the company calls it against the company laws.
+Many times it may be the case that an expected mother may be deprived of maternity leave just because the company calls it against the company’s workplace laws.

 “The Maternity Benefit Act 1961, creates rights to payments of maternity benefits for any woman employee who worked in any establishment for a period of at least 80 days during the 12 months immediately preceding the date of her expected delivery.”
 (Source: Wikipedia, Indian Labor laws)